sasa1977/erlangelist/site/articles/periodic.md

 With a small and intention-revealing interface, simple process structure, and OTP compliance, I believe that Periodic is a compelling choice for running periodical jobs directly in BEAM.
 Assuming nothing about the preferences of different clients, sticking to plain functions, and using a simple process structure make Periodic very flexible, and allow clients to use it however they want to.
 Building specialized abstractions on top of Periodic, such as the sketched `NaiveDaily` is possible and straightforward.

 The lack of dedicated support for fixed-time scheduling admittedly requires a bit more coding on the client part, but it also motivates the clients to consider the consequences and trade-offs.
 A naive solution, which should be roughly on par with what other similar libs are providing, is short and straightforward to implement.
 More demanding scenarios will require comparative effort in the code, but that's something that can't be avoided.
-On the plus side, all the approaches will share a similar pattern of `if should_run?(), do: run()`, typically executed once a minute.
-Since the decision logic is implemented Elixir, the client code has full freedom in the decision making process.
+On the plus side, all the approaches will share a similar pattern of `when: &should_run?/0, run: &run/0`, typically executed once a minute.
+Since the decision logic is implemented in Elixir, the client code has full freedom in the decision making process.

 In summary, I hope that this article will motivate you to give Periodic a try.
 If you spot some problems or have some feature proposals, feel free to open up an issue on the [project repo](https://github.com/sasa1977/parent).